dph01/lift-CRUDBasic/README.md

 For a complete write-up, see the blog-post: TBC

 To download, build and run:

         $ git clone git://github.com/dph01/lift-CRUDBasic.git
         $ cd lift-CRUDBasic
         $ ./sbt
         >container:start

+In a browser, go to http://localhost:8080 to see the app runing.

 To import the project into Eclipse, from within Sbt: